OCA/stock-logistics-workflow/stock_move_product_expired_alert/README.rst

 warned about incoming expired products.

-Receiving those products should be done to manage traceability (even if they will be destoryed or returned to supplier, or...).
+Receiving those products should be done to manage traceability (even if they will be destroyed or returned to supplier, or...).

 Configuration
 =============